 Here’s a topic that’s near and dear to our hearts.
 For more than 30 years, the Rainforest Alliance has worked to protect existing forests and restore degraded/deforested land.
 Our approach is to work with local and indigenous people to cultivate sustainable livelihoods—those that respect their cultural values, allow them to support their families, and bolster their capacity to protect their land.
 We also train farmers around the world in sustainable and climate-smart agriculture methods, since conventional farming (especially livestock) often involves clearing forests and depleting soils.

 There are so many vital reasons to protect forests, not least of all because they sequester carbon, thereby helping to slow climate change.
-Project Drawdown says that natural forest regrowth on 435 acres (the amount of land that could theoretically be committed to this process through the Bonn Challenge and New York Declaration on Forests) could sequester 1.4 tons of carbon dioxide per acre annually, for a total of 61.2 gigatons of carbon dioxide by 2050.
+Project Drawdown says that natural forest regrowth on 435 million acres (the amount of land that could theoretically be committed to this process through the Bonn Challenge and New York Declaration on Forests) could sequester 1.4 tons of carbon dioxide per acre annually, for a total of 61.2 gigatons of carbon dioxide by 2050.

 Micro: Choose Rainforest Alliance CertifiedTM products for those essentials you can’t buy locally, such as coffee, bananas, tea, and chocolate.
 You can also amplify your individual impact by supporting our work to train farming and forest communities in climate-smart agriculture methods and sustainable forest-based enterprise.